thacherhussain/lighter-pack-api/README.md

 #### API for the Lighter lighter pack

-Basic API for Harry Potter related information -- to have a basic personal API for testing when building larger projects.

-Built with Node, Express, and Postgres - also using knex.js for routing, handlebars

-and materialize css for the basic front-end.
+Basic API for Lighter lighter pack project built with Node, Express, and Postgres - also using knex.js for routing, and handlebars for a basic front-end.
 Written in and linted for ES6.

+Next Additions:
+- Bootstrap maybe using Less

   ***Available Endpoints:***
   - /endpoint

-`brew services start postgresql`